-Comparing Tables 4-7, we see that the claim from Section 2.2.2 for the 4CmS conditional swap is true for machines Intel-2650 and Intel-2670, but not for machine Ryzen-1800X.
-We also see in Table 8 that the first five ranks have very similar geometric means, which means the Bose-Nelson networks (BN-L and BN-R) can compete with the optimized networks (Best) that have fewer comparators due to their locality.
+Comparing the machines in Table 4, we see that our hypothesis that the 4CmS conditional swap is better than the 4Cm was shown to be true for machines Intel-2650 and Intel-2670, but not for machines Ryzen-1800X and RK3399.
+We believe this is due to the first machines having better support for interleaving load and store operations.
+We also see in Table 4 that the first five ranks have very similar geometric means, which implies the Bose-Nelson networks (BN-L and BN-R) can compete (due to their locality) with the optimized networks (Best) that have fewer comparators.

 Figures 15, 16, 17, and 18 show box plots of the CPU cycle measurement for array size 8 on each machine.
 These plots highlight that the best sorting network implementations are not only faster on average, but that their distribution is almost entirely faster than any of the insertion sort implementations, together with a lower variance.
 As in the tables, the variants TCOp and 6Cm are omitted to improve readability.
 Furthermore, one outlier was removed from dataset of machine Intel-2670 for the SN BN-P 4CmS sorter with value -228.55 such that the plot has a scale similar to those of the other two machines, to improve comparability.
-It is remarkable that on the RK3399 machine the variance of the sorting networks is much higher than on the other platforms.
-However, this may be an effect due to measuring nanoseconds wallclock time on the machine (due to lack of performance counters or support for them) versus CPU cycles on the others.
+It is remarkable that on the RK3399 machine the variance of the sorting networks is much higher than on the